 A call for a person with breathing difficulties turned into a mass casualty incident in St. Mary's County early Saturday after numerous responders fell ill.

-While inside the house treating the man, the EMTs, a medic and firefighters started feeling ill.
-Additional medical personnel were requested.
+While inside the house treating the person who called 9-1-1, two EMTs and four firefighters started feeling ill.

 Using a meter, firefighters detected carbon monoxide levels of 500 parts per million (ppm) inside the residence, Southern MD News Net reported.